Visit Tahiti – Downtown Papeete

 Visit Tahiti – Background

 Tahiti is also sometimes referred to as the Queen of the Pacific.
 Tahiti is the largest and most populated island of the Society Islands and French Polynesia.
 About 125,000 live here.
 The island is less than 30 mi (50 km) at its widest point.
 Most of the people are Polynesians, but French is the official language.
 Many people speak Tahitian.
 Papeete is the capital of Tahiti and has the largest concentration of inhabitants on the island.
 The name Papeete seems like it is French because of the “ete” ending, but it is Tahitian.
-Locals pronounce all three “e’s” in the named.
+Locals pronounce all three “e’s” in the name.